Is Cancer Genetic?

 Within the past few years, clinical testing of other genes associated with a significantly increased risk of breast and/or ovarian cancer has become available.
 If you previously had genetic testing of the BRCA genes done and had a negative test result, it would be reasonable to consider additional testing of other genes associated with breast and ovarian cancer.

-Although women who carry BRCA mutations are much more likely than men to develop cancer, men are just as likely as women to have BRCA mutations.
+Although individuals who have breasts and ovaries are most likely to develop BRCA-related cancer, individuals who do not have breasts or ovaries are just as likely to have BRCA mutations.

 Hereditary breast and ovarian syndrome received a lot of public attention when Angelina Jolie spoke out about her family history of cancer, her decision to have genetic testing done, and the preventative surgeries she had after learning that she did carry a mutation in the BRCA1 gene.